Frequently Asked Questions

 The literature performed in this ensemble ranges from traditional orchestral classics to arrangements, and modern compositions.
 Due to its challenging nature, students are expected to commit to a minimum of 7 hours of personal practice time per week (one hour per day).
 While it is not a requirement, students are encouraged to receive private instruction on their instrument.

-- Wind Ensemble: (Traditional Instruments: Flute, Oboe, Clarinet, Bass Clarinet, Bassoon, Saxophones, Trumpet, French Horn, Trombone, Euphonium, Tuba, Percussion, possibility of Piano and String Bass).
+(Traditional Instruments: Violin, Viola, Cello, Bass, possibility of Harp, or Guitar) - Wind Ensemble: (Traditional Instruments: Flute, Oboe, Clarinet, Bass Clarinet, Bassoon, Saxophones, Trumpet, French Horn, Trombone, Euphonium, Tuba, Percussion, possibility of Piano and String Bass).
 Wind Ensemble is the performing ensemble for band students.
 Due to the challenging nature of wind band literature, outside personal practice and learning of parts is required.
 Emphasis is placed on the acquisition and refinement of more advanced instrumental techniques.
 The type of literature performed is designed for a small ensemble and focuses primarily on contemporary music.
 Student involvement in concert and performance activities will be part of the grading process for this course.
 Periodically there are special events, rehearsals or concerts during non-school hours.
 Participation in such activities is an essential extension of the requirements

 Q: How can I ensure year-long (3 trimester enrollment) in music?